Mariners don’t improve playoff hopes after getting stepped on by Giants

 Still, one run wasn’t going to do much when the other team puts up double digits.
 And the Giants have averaged 5.2 runs per game for the entire season.

-Margevicius retired the first six hitters of the game, striking out five of them.
+Margevicius retired the first six hitters of the game, striking out five.

 But he gave up back-to-back singles to start the third inning to start his problems.
 With one out, he got up 0-2 on leadoff hitter Michael Yastrzemski.
 But after not getting a swing and miss on an elevated fastball and a long conversation with catcher Luis Torrens, Margevicius left a 1-2 fastball over the middle of the plate that Yastrzemski turned into a three-run homer that almost left Oracle Park.

 “We just weren’t on the same page with what we wanted to go with on 1-2,” Margevicius said in a video conference.
-“I think he wanted to going back to the fastball up and in after I’d thrown the 0-2 one up there.
+“I think he wanted to go back to the fastball up and in after I’d thrown the 0-2 one up there.
 My thought process was we went slider away, slider away and then fastball up and in so I thought (Yastrzemski) was going to be back on the slider away so I wanted to get away with the heater and a little elevate.
 Obviously, I didn’t get it where I wanted it.
 Just a bad location right there.”

 The Giants tacked on another run in the fourth inning and forced Margevicius out of the game in the fifth inning, loading the bases with two outs.